lukaskuhn-lku/alexaVerificationForwarder/readme.md

   Mapped to the HTTP 400 Status Response with Pass-Through Configuration

+## Further usage
-### Logging into DynamoDB
+### Logging
-This verification Lambda is also used for logging all incoming requests into a DynamoDB.
-This data can later be used by the Alexa Analytics Dashboard and Lambda Analytics Function.
+This Verification Forwarder could also be used to log any incoming requests to later analyze them.

+For further information contact me at kuhn-lukas@arcor.de